 Archaeological Field School

-A Summer Field School is offered every other summer.
 This is an opportunity for MSU students to enroll in a class taught by the Campus Archaeology Director and Campus Archaeologist, and instructs students in the real world application of archaeological methods during the excavations of an archaeological site on campus.
-For information on the upcoming 2011 field school, please visit this link 2011 CAP Field School.
+For information on the previous 2015 field school, please visit this link 2015 CAP Field School.
 You can also visit the course’s website, which is open to the public.